If you’re looking for some quick and easy treats, these Instant Pot desserts are just the ticket!

-It can pressure cook, steam, saute, and slow-cook, plus you can set it to make yogurt, chicken, soups, rice, and stews.
+It can pressure cook, steam, sauté, and slow cook.
+Plus, you can set it to make yogurt, chicken, soups, rice, and stews.

 When making a cake in your Instant Pot, it’s best to use a 6-inch cake pan.